jkeger/arctic/README.md

 Use `overscan_start` to specify the first pixel in a supplied data array that is virtual overscan.
 This effectively defines the number of physical pixels in the CCD as `overscan_start-1`.
-Unfortuantely, this needs to be specified here rather than in the CCD structure.
+Unfortunately, this needs to be specified here rather than in the CCD structure.

 ### Express matrix